fairpm/tsc/working-groups/README.md

 It also includes the installable connector plugin, which is expected to exist as a module within the plugin created by the Independence WG.
 The Independence WG will create the plugin initially, however long-term maintenance will transition to The FAIR WG upon that WG’s completion.

 **The FAIR WG is a permanent Working Group.**

+### Website Management

+The Website Management Working Group is focused on building and maintaining the technical foundation of the FAIR Package Manager for WordPress project website and its wider network of related sites.
+This includes implementation frameworks, wireframes, accessibility, technical SEO, and scalable content architecture.

+**The Website Management WG is a permanent Working Group.**